- What is PPF Account?

 Which is a better option: PPF or FD?

-Both PPF and FD guarantee returns in the form of interest.
+Both Public Provident Fund and FD guarantee returns in the form of interest.
 However, FDs have tenures ranging from 7 days to 10 years.
 Investors can pick a tenure suitable to them.
 In PPF, the tenure is fixed at 15 years.
 The returns from PPF are entirely tax free.

 Loans such as loan against property (home loan), business loan, an education loan, etc., can be taken against an FD.
 The loan interest rate varies based on the bank and type of loan.